LaxarJS/laxar/docs/manuals/upgrade_guide.md

 # Upgrading LaxarJS

-The LaxarJS packages use [semantic versioning](http://semver.org), so as long as you upgrade within a major version of LaxarJS or one of the associated libraries and widgets, you should not have any problems.
+The LaxarJS packages use [semantic versioning](http://semver.org), so as long as you upgrade _within_ a major version of LaxarJS or one of the associated libraries and widgets, you should not have any problems.

 Of course, sometimes minor changes introduce bugs or new, (hopefully) better way to do things within applications.
 To get an impression of what happens between versions, consult the *changelogs*.
-A `CHANGELOG.md` file is maintained in each of our repositories.
+A `CHANGELOG.md` file is maintained in each of our repositories, and accessible from the [documentation site](https://laxarjs.org/docs/).
 Whenever a change comes with associated upgrade information, the changelog will mention this, and contain a pointer to the relevant GitHub issue.